Pranav141102/NayePankh-Foundation/README.md

  <br>
  <br>
 # Overview
-This repository provides a simple guide to integrate a <strong> chatbot <strong> into a website that already has a login page.
+This repository provides a simple guide to integrate a <strong> chatbot </strong> into a website that already has a login page.
 The chatbot enhances user interaction and support, making the website more dynamic and user-friendly.<br>
 Site Link : https://pranav141102.github.io/NayePankh-Foundation/index.html